Code-Institute-Submissions/milestone-project-114/README.md

 ### Goals

-As part of the Full Stack Developer course directed by [Code Institute](https://codeinstitute.net/), this project was designed to fulfill the scope of creating an ecommerce or SaaS app using the [Django](https://www.djangoproject.com/) full stack framework.
+As part of the Full Stack Developer course directed by [Code Institute](https://codeinstitute.net/), this project was designed to fulfil the scope of creating an e-commerce or SaaS app using the [Django](https://www.djangoproject.com/) full-stack framework.

-The goal is to create not only a site where users can access to valuable lesson series' offered by the talents of the music scene, but eventually to create a community of like-minded players who share a passion to share and devlop ideas artistically.
+The goal is to create not only a site where users can access to valuable lesson series' offered by the talents of the music scene, but eventually to create a community of like-minded players who share a passion to share and develop ideas artistically.
 The demographic is open to any guitarist who is interested in learning from the featured artists, but those specifically who are fans of the genre or are interested in learning from it.

 The long term goal is to take this project beyond the scope of the course, and after completion, to launch this as my first online business.

 ### Developer Goals

-As a developer, the main goal is to build a subscription model based on a signup and paid for tier of subscription.
+As a developer, the main goal is to build a subscription model based on signup and paid tiers of subscription.
 The paid tier will be divided into monthly or yearly payments.
-If the user opts for the yearly payment option, this will work out cheaper for them annually, rather than paying on a monthly basis.
+If the user opts for the yearly payment option, this will work out cheaper for them annually, rather than paying monthly.

-The side goal for this project is to strengthen the knowledge of creating an eccommerce store and the system of one off payments for goods using [Stripe](https://stripe.com/gb).
+The side goal for this project is to strengthen the knowledge of creating an e-commerce store and the system of one-off payments for goods using [Stripe](https://stripe.com/gb).

-Both will strengthen knowledge and skills of the Django framework, and provide the development of advanced JavaScript and Python functionality.
+Both will strengthen the knowledge and skills of the Django framework gained, and provide the development of advanced JavaScript and Python functionality.

 ### User Stories